dockergrunn/samples/Henk Bokhoven/README.md

 My presentation can be found on Speakerdeck: [Basic tooling voor Docker](https://speakerdeck.com/hbokh/docker-grunn-basic-tooling-voor-docker)

 ## Fig and Crane
 See examples included in this folder.
+**Update March 2015:** "fig" has been renamed to "docker-compose".
+As a result files named "fig.yml" need to be renamed to "docker-compose.yml".

 ## Docker aliases
 See .profile-example for the mentioned aliases on slide 7.